mvdnbrk/laravel-mix-docs/installation.md

 * Install Laravel
 * Run `npm install`
-* Visit your `webpack.mix.js file`, and get started!
+* Visit your `webpack.mix.js` file, and get started!

 Now, from the command line, you may run `npm run watch` to watch your files for changes, and then recompile.